 Inflation may increase or decrease the velocity of money, depending on which factors are more prominent.
 Low inflation increases demand for money because higher prices requires more money for a given amount of goods and services.
-Higher inflation also increases the holding costs of money.
+But higher inflation also increases the holding costs of money.
 For instance, if the inflation rate is 10%, then the cost of holding money is -10%.
 So when inflation is high, people will either spend it or invest it before the money loses value.
 This is particularly true in hyperinflation environments.
 Hence, higher inflation rates increases the velocity of money, which increases inflation even more.
 As with inflation, higher price levels will also increase the demand for money.

 Preferences may also change with economic conditions.
 When the economy is good, people tend to hold less money by spending more or investing more.
 When the economy is declining, people feel more anxious, which increases their demand for money.
 This is sometimes called a precautionary demand for money, which is money held for emergency expenses.
 Since people with higher incomes generally have higher expenses, they tend to hold more money for emergencies.
 The precautionary demand for money will also be greater when there is greater uncertainty about the future.
 For instance, if you do not feel secure in your job, you will tend to hold more money because of the increased risk of losing your job.

-The portfolio demand for money increases with wealth and portfolio risk and decreases with increased portfolio returns or lower opportunity costs.
+The portfolio demand for money increases with wealth and portfolio risk and decreases with increased portfolio returns, lower risk, or lower opportunity costs.
 In other words, the portfolio demand for money is influenced by the same factors that influence the demand for bonds.
 People with greater wealth want to invest more, since they have most of the goods and services that they want, while higher investment risks will cause people to invest less, since there is a greater chance for loss.
 By contrast, greater portfolio returns and reduced risk decreases the demand for money, since there is an opportunity cost of not investing, and vice versa.
-For instance, when banks pay 1% interest or less on savings accounts, then people will tend to hold more money in their checking accounts, because it is more liquid and the opportunity cost of earning interest from bonds is low.
+For instance, when bonds pay 2% interest or less, then people will tend to hold more money in their checking accounts, because it is more liquid and the opportunity cost of earning interest from bonds is low.
 Additionally, the risk from bonds is low, but not 0, so a low interest rate may not compensate for the risk.
 If interest rates are high and risks are low, then people will want to invest more.
 If interest rates are expected to rise in the future, then people will hold more money, because rising interest rates causes the value of bonds and other interest-paying financial instruments to fall in value.
 Stocks also tend to decline with higher interest rates.